Staphylococcus/brain-from-brane/docs/01-pattern-realism/1-pattern-realism.md

 - **[Fundamental Information](../glossary.md#fundamental-information)**: This encompasses the **intrinsic properties** of these **fundamental strings**.
 Crucially, their specific, **stable, and quantized modes of vibration** determine their apparent characteristics (like mass, charge, and spin).
 Each such stable vibrational mode manifests as a **distinct type of elementary particle**, forming the first layer of **stable building blocks** from which more complex structures [emerge](../glossary.md#emergence).
 These particle properties, born from specific vibrational patterns, in turn define the nature of the strings' **[worldsheets](../glossary.md#worldsheet)** and their subsequent interactions.
 - **[Organizational Information](../glossary.md#organizational-information)**: This is embodied in the **specific configurations and histories (the [worldsheets](../glossary.md#worldsheet))** of these **strings** through spacetime – their dynamic form, interactions (such as joining and splitting), and relational configurations.
 It also manifests as the **broader emergent patterns and structures** that arise from the collective tapestry of these interwoven **[worldsheets](../glossary.md#worldsheet)** when observed at different scales.

+## Ontic Structural Realism

-Thus, there is an **inseparable link between the strings and the informational patterns they realise**.
+Thus, there is an **inseparable link** between the strings and the informational patterns they realise.
 A **string** *is* its dynamic pattern of existence; describing that pattern in energy units or in bits are alternate projections of the same object.
 Ontologically, we therefore lean toward what philosophers call **ontic structural realism**: reality is structured process; “material” and “informational” are two coherent but partial glosses on that structure.

 The transition from basic [organizational/structural pattern](../glossary.md#organizational-information) (e.g., the patterns of [worldsheets](../glossary.md#worldsheet) underlying an atom) to [*semantic* or *processed* information](../glossary.md#semantic-information) is therefore not a jump from “matter” to “information,” but a **climb up the same pattern hierarchy** ([Semantic vs. Organizational vs. Fundamental](../glossary.md#semantic-vs-organizational-vs-fundamental)) toward configurations that model, predict, and act upon other configurations.